hofstra/coyote/_build/sources/_posts/2015-08-04-lewis-and-clark.md

 - Coyote and natural history
 - Coyote and Settler-Colonialists
 ---
-*The Journals of Lewis and Clark, by Meriwether Lewis and William Clark.* A Project Gutenberg EBook. http://www.gutenberg.org/files/8419/8419-h/8419-h.htm.
+[*The Journals of Lewis and Clark, by Meriwether Lewis and William Clark.* A Project Gutenberg EBook.] (http://www.gutenberg.org/files/8419/8419-h/8419-h.htm.)

 ***
-Note:
+**Notes**

-The entries represented below are those in which the coyote plays a role.
+-The entries excerpted below are those in which the coyote plays a role.

-At the time of Lewis and Clark’s expedition, the word “coyote” was not in English usage.
+-At the time of Lewis and Clark’s expedition, the word “coyote” was not in English usage.
 Lewis and Clark refer variously to the animal as a “prarie wolf,” a “brush wolf,” or a “burrowing wolf of the Praries.”
 The coyote is initially mistaken for a fox (see entry, 18 September 1804).
 Later in the journey, Lewis and Clark sent a pelt of a coyote along with other animals to President Jefferson (see entry, 3 April 1805).
-The entries reproduced below reflect those in which the coyote figures most prominently.

-Spelling in the journals is likewise various.
-Except where an error might lead to serious confusion, I have left the Gutenberg edition of the text unchanged.
+-The Journals are well knwon for creative spelling and sentence construction.
+Gutenberg edition, used here, of the text is failthful to the original manuscripts.
 ***

 **Clark, August 12, 1804**